Can Foam Rolling Help With Stress and Anxiety? | 321 STRONG Answers

 ### Can foam rolling help with anxiety attacks?

 Foam rolling isn't a first-response tool during an acute anxiety attack.
-It's more effective as a daily preventive practice that lowers baseline tension.
-Some people find slow rolling helpful after an episode subsides, as a way to reset physically.
+It's more effective as a daily preventive practice that lowers baseline tension. people find slow rolling helpful after an episode subsides, as a way to reset physically.

 ### Does the density of the roller matter for stress relief?